awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 + The target response is malformed or contains HTTP headers that are not valid\.
 + The load balancer encountered an SSL handshake error or SSL handshake timeout \(10 seconds\) when connecting to a target\.
 + The deregistration delay period elapsed for a request being handled by a target that was deregistered\.
 Increase the delay period so that lengthy operations can complete\.
++ The target is a Lambda function and the response body exceeds 1 MB\.
 + The target is a Lambda function that did not respond before its configured timeout was reached\.

 ### HTTP 503: Service Unavailable<a name="http-503-issues"></a>